wp-plugins/cyr3lat/readme.txt

 Converts Cyrillic characters in post, page and term slugs to Latin characters.
 Useful for creating human-readable URLs.

+This plugin is a fork of [cyr2lat](http://wordpress.org/extend/plugins/cyr2lat/) plugin.

 = Features =
 * Automatically converts existing post, page and term slugs on activation
 * Saves existing post and page permalinks integrity